mpkondrashin/analyzer-client/README.md

 ```commandline
 ./acli register
 ```
-Check Submitions -> Submitters on Analyzer Web UI to see that this tool successfully registered itself
+Check Submission -> Submitters on Analyzer Web UI to see that this tool successfully registered itself

 ### 4. Submit File
 Run following command